 Teck’s proposed Frontier project would bring an open pit mine and tailings lakes within 30 kilometres of Canada’s largest national park.
 Its lease area overlaps with the territory of a threatened bison herd.
 A Teck spokesperson has stated that the mine will have “no adverse environmental impact on Wood Buffalo National Park and the Peace-Athabasca Delta.”

-But a recent provincial and federal review found otherwise, predicting that Teck’s mine will likely cause “significant adverse environmental effects” to wetlands, old-growth forests and at-risk species that inhabit them.
+But a recent provincial and federal review found otherwise, predicting that Teck’s mine will likely cause “significant adverse environmental effects” to wetlands, old-growth forests and at-risk species.

 Industry watchdogs and federal officials also contend that Teck significantly underestimates the greenhouse gas emissions the mine will produce.

 Systemic pollution problems at Teck’s facilities in B.C. do not inspire confidence in this company’s capacity to manage the significant environmental risks posed by a massive oil sands mining operation.

 In 2016 one of its subsidiaries, Teck Metals, received the largest environmental fine in B.C. history for spilling heavy metals and other pollutants into the Columbia River, in 13 separate spills between 2013 and 2015.
 The firm had previously faced significant fines for regulatory offences in 2011 and 2013, before EDC gave Teck a loan in 2014.